-We have seen tremendous change in consumers’ behavior in the past 10 to 20 years brought about by rapid technological advancement.
-The Internet has played a disruptive role in diversifying market segments and transforming the way businesses interact with their audiences.
+We have witnessed tremendous changes in consumer behavior in the past 10 to 20 years brought about by rapid technological advancement.
+The Internet has played a disruptive role in diversifying market segments and transforming the way businesses; interact with their audiences.

-Consumers now hardly listen to the advice of in-store sales personnel—they have conducted their research online and learned about the differences in features of competing products.
-They immediately recognize a better deal from a good one after browsing a host of online sites offering the same piece.
-Many are skilled at prying on special promotions that are offered exclusively online.
+Consumers have conducted their research online and learned about the difference in the features of competing products.
+They immediately recognize a better deal from a good one; after browsing a host of online sites offering the same piece.

-There are simply too many new elements that marketers should take into consideration in order to thrive in this period of the digital age.
+There are simply too many new elements that marketers should take into consideration to thrive in this period of the digital age.

-The CMO’s responsibility has evolved from merely strategizing for campaigns that would generate the most number of leads to actually getting those leads closed.
-The CMO has taken on part of the role typically assumed by his counterpart in sales and actively participates in revenue generation.
-Likewise,
+The CMO’s responsibility has evolved from merely strategizing campaigns that will generate the most number of leads to getting those leads closed.

-the role of the CMO has crossed over the domain of customer service and customer experience where the CMO has the duty to respond to customers’ needs when they’re asked.
+Likewise, The role of the CMO has crossed over the domain of customer service and customer experience.
+Where the CMO has to respond to customer requirements.